What Do Medical Assistants Do?

 Ophthalmologic Medical Assistants

-Ophthalmologic medical assistants help ophthalmologists—i.e., those whose practice focuses specifically on the treatment of their patient’s eyes.
+Ophthalmologic medical assistants help ophthalmologists—i.e., those whose practice focuses specifically on treating their patient’s eyes.
 These medical assistants may administer eye medication or, on occasion, even help with minor eye surgery.

 Common Employers of Medical Assistants

 Based on the nature of the profession, medical assistants generally work for a public or private clinic, in a hospital, or in another healthcare setting.
 The BLS (2022) reported that 58 percent of all medical assistants work in physicians’ offices, while 15 percent work in hospitals (state, local, and private), 9 percent work in outpatient care centers, and 4 percent find employment in chiropractic services.